oclif/oclif.github.io/docs/faqs.md

 Still, the languages today are very similar.
 The code you write in JavaScript will be nearly identical to what you would have in TypeScript.
 (Just no type definitions, of course)

+## What editor is best for oclif?

+Of course if you already have a go-to editor, you should use that.
+Jeff (lead developer of oclif) works inside of vim, but even he would say if you're not already set on an editor you should use [vscode](https://code.visualstudio.com).

+Microsoft has done a great job with this editor and it works particularly well in TypeScript projects.
+You'll get nice type checking, linting, and autocomplete right out of the box.

+If you're an avid vscode user, we'd [love to hear](https://gitter.im/oclif/oclif) tips on how oclif could be improved inside of vscode specifically.

 ## Should I use npm or yarn?

 It really doesn't make that much of a difference.
 If you're just getting started, keep it simple and use npm which comes with node.
 We like to use yarn internally as it's a bit faster and we find the lockfiles friendlier.